Mario Party 7: Plot

 While taking his morning walk, Mario runs into Toadsworth, who informs him that he is planning a luxury cruise around the world and invites Mario to come along.
 Excited by this news, Mario accepts the invitation and goes to spread the word about the trip.
 Bowser later finds out about this and is furious about not being invited, so he and his sidekick, Koopa Kid, plot revenge.

 During the game's single-player campaign, the player progresses through every stop by collecting more Stars than another player on each board: Grand Canal, Pagoda Peak, Pyramid Park, Neon Heights, and Windmillville.
-Once all of these boards have been cleared, Bowser invites the player to the sixth and final board in the game: Bowser's Enchanted Inferno.
+Once all of these boards have been cleared, Bowser invites the player to the sixth and final board, Bowser's Enchanted Inferno.

 In the final board game, Toadsworth informs the player that they must collect a Star in order to confront Bowser.
 After collecting the Star, the player engages in a final boss minigame against Bowser, who is defeated and ends up stranded on a small island with Koopa Kid.
 As the player mocks him in the distance, an angered Bowser vows revenge again.

 Development and release

 Like all of its predecessors, Mario Party 7 was developed by Hudson Soft and published by Nintendo.
 Shuichiro Nishiya directed the game, Hiroshi Sato and Atsushi Ikeda were its producers, and Hironobu Yahata and Shinya Outouge were its composers.

 A demo for the game was showcased at E3 2005, featuring six playable minigames, multiple playable characters, and both the four-player and eight-player modes.
-Juan Castro of IGN compared the game's aesthetics and gameplay to those of Mario Party 6.
-The game's earliest release date was revealed in August 2005.
+Juan Castro of IGN compared the game's aesthetics and gameplay to those of Mario Party 6 (2004).
+Nintendo of America revealed the game's North American release date in August 2005.

 In October 2005, Nintendo of America announced that a new bundle including a GameCube, two controllers, a microphone, and a copy of Mario Party 7 would be made available in the United States on November 7, the same date of the game's release in North America.
 The bundle was priced at $99.99, while the game on its own cost $49.99.

 Mario Party 7 was first released in North America on November 7, 2005, and was released in Japan three days later.
 The following year, the game was released in the United Kingdom on January 27 and in Europe on February 10.

 Mario Party 7 was succeeded by Mario Party 8 for the Wii in 2007.